mlaiseca3/mlaiseca.github.io/README.md

 - Automated data extraction jobs using Jupyter Notebooks, Python, SQL, and Hadoop which improved visibility into complex data connections, facilitating access to otherwise difficult-to-collect data for dashboard visualization.
-- Migrated outdated internal website (used by management) that was based in PHP, Apache, and MySQL to a newer one, based in Express, NodeJS, and MySQL, Bootstrap for better UI/UX experience.
+- Migrated an outdated internal website (used by management) that was based in PHP, Apache, and MySQL to a newer one, based in Express, NodeJS, and MySQL, Bootstrap for better UI/UX experience.
 - Developed ETL pipeline using Python for migration of outdated internal